lwes/lwes-erlang/README.md

 Light Weight Event System (LWES)
 ================================
+Click [here](http://lwes.github.io) for more information about lwes.
-For more information about lwes, see http://www.lwes.org/, for more information about using lwes from erlang read on.
+For more information about using lwes from erlang read on.

 Creating Events
 -------------------------